i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/10-UART/README.md

 Refer to CP2102 device [datasheet](https://www.silabs.com/documents/public/data-sheets/CP2102-9.pdf) and [user guide](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=documentation).

 A software is also needed to monitor serial data transmitted or received in a computer.
 Thus, software can be developed to monitor and control a MCU from a computer.

+Besides computer, communication of two MCUs can also use UART.
+There are other device that use UART such as GSM and GPS module.
 <br/>
 <br/>